E. C. R. Lorac: Personal life and death

-Remaining unmarried, she lived her last years with her elder sister, Gladys Rivett (1891–1966), in Lonsdale, Lancashire.
+Remaining unmarried, she lived her last years with her elder sister, Gladys Rivett (1891–1966), in the village of Aughton, in Lonsdale, Lancashire.
 She became a popular figure in the village while continuing to work productively as a detective novelist.
 To this day, she is remembered in the local community as spirited and strong-willed, a woman with a strong social conscience.
 Edith Rivett died at the Caton Green Nursing Home, Caton-with-Littledale, near Lancaster.
-According to the probate records for her will, she left an estate valued at £10,602, 16 shillings [about £250,000 today, 2020].
+According to the probate records for her will, she left an estate valued at £10,602, 16 shillings [about £250,000 in 2020].
 Rivett is buried in the churchyard at St Saviour's Church, Aughton.

 Westminster Abbey holds a number of works by the Sheffield-trained silversmith Omar Ramsden.
 One of these was given by Miss Carol Rivett in memory of her grandfather, Edward Smith Foot.
 It is a silver alms dish of hammer and repousse work.
 She also donated a tunicle (the vestment worn by a subdeacon) to the Abbey.

 Legacy

 As of 2021, the British Library has included eight novels by E.C.R.
 Lorac in its "Crime Classics" series of re-issued works: Fire in the Thatch; Bats in the Belfry; Murder by Matchlight; Murder in the Mill-Race; Fell Murder; Checkmate to Murder and Crossed Skis.
 A previously unpublished late work, Two-Way Murder, was added in 2021; the original manuscript was under a new pen name, 'Mary le Bourne', but has been published by the British Library as by E.C.R.
 Lorac.
 The back cover of the re-issued, Fire in the Thatch: A Devon Mystery (originally published in 1946), declares that, "Her books have been almost entirely neglected since her death, but deserve rediscovery as fine examples of classic British crime fiction in its golden age."
+In August 2024, an English Heritage plaque was unveiled at Newbanks Cottage in Aughton, UK, the former residence of Rivett.